-During the CDBG application submission process, applicants are asked to demonstrate how they will leverage the activity with other funds.
+While there are no matching requirements for CDBG funds, applicants are asked to demonstrate how they will leverage their CDBG assisted activity with other funding during the application submission process.
 Applicants are required to submit a detailed budget to outline the usage of funds and other contributing funds.
 CARES Act applicants must complete a Duplication of Benefits form during their application.
-Other available funding to help fulfill Consolidated Plan goals include:
+Other available sources of funding to help fulfill Consolidated Plan goals may include:

 - Community Preservation Act (CPA) funds: Funds for affordable housing, historic preservation, and open space projects expect at least \$400,000 during PY2023.
 Funding is also set aside to preserve existing affordable units. - Lombard Fund: Trust funds available to assist very low-income Barnstable residents with housing/living expenses.
-Funds are for rent or mortgage payments and utilities such as heating or electric bills. - Affordable Housing Growth & Development Trust Fund: The AHGD Trust was awarded \$2.5 million in CPA funds, and still maintains a balance.
-To date, money has been allocated for emergency rental assistance, and creation of affordable housing units. - Community Planning Grant: The Town received a Community Planning Grant through the Commonwealth OneStop program to conduct a site evaluation of the Barnstable Adult Community Center for potential to build affordable housing.
+Funds are for rent or mortgage payments and utilities such as heating or electric bills. - Affordable Housing Growth & Development Trust Fund: The AHGD Trust was awarded \$5 million in CPA funds, and still maintains a balance of \$4,687,120.
+To date, money has been allocated for emergency rental assistance, and creation of affordable housing units. - Housing Works Infrastructure Program: The Town received a Housing Works Infrastructure Grant through the Commonwealth OneStop program to construct a sewer pump station that will support 50-60 units of affordable homeownership housing. - Community Planning Grant: The Town received a Community Planning Grant through the Commonwealth OneStop program to conduct a site evaluation of the Barnstable Adult Community Center for potential to build affordable housing.